jim-moser/zf2-validators-empty-or/README.md

 validators.
 Unit tests and a Module.php file for providing configuration to the Laminas Framework validator plugin manager are provided in separate packages.

+This package along with the jim-moser/zf2-validators-empty-or-test package are recommended if using the laminas/laminas-validator package in a "non-Laminas Framework" environment.
+In other words, an environment where laminas/laminas-module-manager and other key components of the Laminas Framework are not installed.

+For more complete Laminas Framework installations, the jim-moser/zf2-validators-empty-or-plugin and jim-moser/zf2-validators-empty-or-plugin-test packages are recommended instead.

 See [http://epicride.info/JimMoser/zendframework/or_validator.php](http://epicride.info/JimMoser/zendframework/or_validator.php)
 for an explanation why the EmptyValidator, OrChain, and VerboseOrChain validators were created.

 #Dependencies

-This package depends directly only on laminas/laminas-validator and laminas/laminas-stdlib.
+This package depends directly on code and classes only from laminas/laminas-validator and laminas/laminas-stdlib.

 The laminas/laminas-validator package contains code with dependencies on code within the laminas/laminas-servicemanager and laminas/laminas-i18n packages but these dependencies are not listed in its composer.json file.
-These dependencies need to be installed only if using the validator plugin manager (Laminas/Validator/ValidatorPluginManager).
-If your application uses the validator plugin manager then you should either add these dependencies to your application's composer.json file or use the jim-moser/zf2-validators-empty-or-plugin package.
+These dependencies need to be installed if using the validator plugin manager (Laminas/Validator/ValidatorPluginManager).
+If your application uses the validator plugin manager then you should either use the jim-moser/zf2-validators-empty-or-plugin package (recommended) or add these dependencies to your application's composer.json file.

 Beware that your application may use the validator plugin manager even if your application's custom code never calls it directly.
 For example, the JimMoser\OrChain and JimMoser\VerboseOrChain classes use the validator plugin manager to add validators by name.
-In the code below the attachByName method call results in the JimMoser\OrChain object using a Laminas\Validator\ValidatorPluginManager instance to create a Laminas\Validator\NotEmpty validator instance.
+In the code below the attachByName() method call results in the JimMoser\OrChain object using a Laminas\Validator\ValidatorPluginManager instance to create a Laminas\Validator\NotEmpty validator instance.